RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Exercise_1_Vagrant/README.md

 vagrant up
 ```

-after a few mintues, another window with your guest os should pop up and you login with your credentials, the default is userid/password is vagrant/vagrant
+after a few mintues, another window with your guest os should pop up then you login with your credentials, the default userid/password is vagrant/vagrant

 NB:dont forget to change the password